michellemichalowski060198/Solar_Energy_Prediction/README.md

 VWaWiRQ_iQfR.cVY : Information on each of the stations like latitude, longitudes, and elevation ¡meters¢ addiWiRQaO_YaUiabOeV.RDaWa :Information on numerical weather predictions ¡NWP¢ which might be relevant for the solar energy production.
-As mentioned, the solar data set was preprocessed by means of principal component analysis.
+As mentioned, the solar data set was pre processed by means of principal component analysis.
 This analysis is a dimensionality-reduction method which is ozen used when handling big data sets as the ones here.
 Since we do not have any information on the exact pre-processing steps we will not explain this further